If you are on this page, you probably looking for an LTO Thunderbolt solution.

 Other key differentiators:

-- Drives are made in Japan (others are using cheaper drives made in China)
+- IBM LTO Drives are made in Japan (vs others using drives made in China)

 - TAA Compliant